Graham Boyce

 Sir Graham Hugh Boyce KCMG (born 6 October 1945) is a British retired diplomat.
 He is the son of Commander Hugh Boyce and brother to Philip Boyce, who was president of the Royal College of Psychiatry in Australia, and Lord Boyce, former First Sea Lord of the Royal Navy and Chief of the Defence Staff.

 Career

 Boyce was educated at Hurstpierpoint College and at Jesus College, Cambridge.
-Sir Graham served in the Diplomatic Service between 1968 and 2003, during which time he held the following offices:
+He was in the Diplomatic Service between 1968 and 2003, during which time he held the following offices: